Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 3. Question Tracker

     - Once each button is clicked, the questions tracker increases.
-Based on the JavaScript methods used ( e.g. Math.Floor(Math.random()..) ), each question is randomised.
-Therefore the questions will be presented in a different order each time the quiz is loaded/refreshed in the browser window.
+As [Math functions](https://www.techonthenet.com/js/math_floor.php) were used in the script (e.g. Math.floor(Math.random()..) ), each question is randomised.
+Therefore, the questions will be presented in a different order each time the quiz is loaded/refreshed in the browser window.

 4. Points tally tracker